Towards Optimal Gradient Bounds for the Torsion Function in the Plane: Proof of Theorem 1 and Theorem 2

 Moreover, the gradient assumes its maximum on the boundary and thus

-\end{thm} The next estimate is due to Larry Payne and provides an upper bound on the maximum of the torsion function in terms of the gradient energy.
-We also refer to Salakhudinov \cite{sal}, Sperb \cite{sperbpayne} and Payne \cite{pay0, payque}. \begin{thm}[Payne \cite{paynegood}] Let $\Omega \subset \mathbb{R}^2$ be simply connected and assume that $u$ is the function satisfying $-\Delta u = 2$ with Dirichlet boundary conditions on $\partial \Omega$.
+\end{thm} This shows that it suffices to get a good bound on the maximum of the function, this then automatically implies a gradient bound.
+An estimate due to Larry Payne now provides an upper bound on the maximum of the torsion function in terms of the gradient energy (see also Salakhudinov \cite{sal}, Sperb \cite{sperbpayne} and Payne \cite{pay0, payque}). \begin{thm}[Payne \cite{paynegood}] Let $\Omega \subset \mathbb{R}^2$ be simply connected and assume that $u$ is the function satisfying $-\Delta u = 2$ with Dirichlet boundary conditions on $\partial \Omega$.
 Then

 \end{thm}

 We recall that the torsion function on a disk of radius $1/\sqrt{\pi}$ in polar coordinates is given by $u(r) = 1/(2\pi) - r^2/2$ allowing us to compute